14 Aug 9 STRATEGIES TO CREATE 21ST CENTURY SCHOOLS

 Most educators believe that you don’t really learn something until you do it and that learning should result in action.
 Well I was given a white canvas to start a brand new K-12 school as a huge learning opportunity and I have learnt so much more by doing.

-Tomorrow we are commencing our first school year with new teachers and students from Early Years to Year 6 and we are enrolling students for our secondary school to open next year.
-Yes it has been challenging but a huge learning opportunity too.
+The school opened in 2017 with new teachers and students from Early Years to Year 6 and we were enrolling students for our secondary school to open in 2018.
+Yes it was challenging but a huge learning opportunity too.

-So I thought I’d share with you the most valuable strategies that I’ve learnt so far!
+So I thought I’d share with you the most valuable strategies that I’ve learnt in creating a truly contemporary school.

 - Recruit, Grow and Inspire Passionate Teachers.
 Review your recruiting policy and procedures.
 Be open to employing teachers who are risk-takers, go-getters and who have a variety of experiences and different careers than teaching.
 They bring many different perspectives to the collective genius of your school and will be crucial to successfully create a culture of innovation, change and disruption.